Conversion Funnels

 5. Detail View of a Funnel

-Right above the tiles, you can see a date picker.
+Right above the report blocks you can see a date picker.
 This enables you to select a certain time period, or specific day, for which you want the Dashboard's data to correspond.

 It is crucial to limit the presentation of data to specific dates or timeframes during which you executed potential campaigns or implemented other strategies.
 This will allow you to assess the effectiveness of these actions and use the insights gained for future planning.